demisto/content-docs/docs/concepts/faq.md

     - Create a new branch.
     - Paste the code from beofre into your new branch.
     - Commit and push your new branch.
-    - Open a new PullRequest for the new branch. **Don't forget to close the old PR and delete the old branch.**
+    - Open a new Pull Request for the new branch. **Don't forget to close the old PR and delete the old branch.**

 For further details visit the [Troubleshooting Guide](https://docs.github.com/en/github/committing-changes-to-your-project/why-are-my-commits-linked-to-the-wrong-user) from Github Docs site.